MansiAgrawal26/HR_Analytics_Dashboard_PowerBI/README.md

   - Analysis involves the creation of a range of visual representations, including bar charts, key performance indicators (KPIs), table charts, pie charts, and other relevant visualizations.
   - These tools are utilized to gain insights and present data in a comprehensive and easily understandable manner.

+### Key Questions of the Dashboard :

+    What is the Total Employee Count ?
+    What is the employee's Average Age & Average Salary ?
+    What is the Attrition Count of men and women ?
+    What is employees Working years at the Company ?
+    Which Department has maximum employee ?
+    What is the Gender distribution ?
+    Which Education Field has maximum employees ?
+    Which Business Travel has maximum employees ?

+### Learned about:
+1. Calculated Field: To Calculate Attrition Rate & Active Employees
+2. Matrix table: To show Job Satisfaction rating
+3. Donut chart and Pie Chart
+4. Bar Chart and Cluster chart 📊
+5. KPI(Key Performing Indicators) and Slicer.
+6. Filters: Used to filter data according to different education fields.

 ![HR Analytics dashboard](https://github.com/MansiAgrawal26/HR_Analytics_Dashboard_PowerBI/blob/master/HR%20Analytics%20Dashboard.jpg)